There are two types of work programs administered by the College:

 Student Employment (SEP) is an on-campus part-time employment program funded and administered by the College.

 - Incoming first-time students with a Federal Work-Study award will be sent instructions and employment paperwork over the summer.
-It is highly recommended that students follow the instructions and bring the original forms of identification (see below) to Student Financial Services during move-in weekend or soon thereafter.
+It is highly recommended that students follow the instructions and bring the original forms of identification (see below) to Student Financial Assistance during move-in weekend or soon thereafter.

 - Returning students continuing in the same position will be rehired online by their supervisor.
 Contact the department supervisor within the first few days of school to set up a schedule and complete a new Hire Form.